Jancyjaya12/heal/README.md

-# heal
+# Heal 🍂

- a simple app to heal yourself with quotes
+A simple Node.js app to heal you with quotes based on your mood.